juliesymons/juliesymons/GettingStarted.md

 The `ColorField` is a special case of the `VectorField`.
 The VectorField version has an `elementType` of `Float32`.

 The **cct-tutorial** directory `libcog/fields` contains some examples using different types of fields. `CombiningFields` shows the various legal combinations of different fields.
-Also, `libcog/tensors` contains examples

 ### Sensors